 If there is content on Pinterest you think may be illegal under EU law, you can report it by using our in-product reporting features or by using the following form:

-Article 11 of the DSA requires online platforms to designate a single point of contact to enable direct communication with the European Commission, EU Member States’ authorities, and the European Board for Digital Services regarding the application of the DSA.
+Articles 11 and 12 of the DSA require online platforms to designate a single point of contact to enable direct communication with users in the EU, the European Commission, EU Member States’ authorities, and the European Board for Digital Services regarding the application of the DSA.

 The DSA provides opportunities to dispute the decisions that online platforms make about content and user accounts.
 If you believe we've mistakenly taken action on your account or reported content, you can appeal our decision within six months by visiting our